Updated Feb. 3 with more answers to reader questions —

 Out-of-state residents can buy half those amounts.
 Those totals are cumulative, so someone can have up to the limit in each category of product.

-It’s illegal for to hop from dispensary to dispensary in Illinois buying the maximum product allowed at each one.
+It’s illegal to hop from dispensary to dispensary in Illinois buying the maximum product allowed at each one.

 The rules are different for medical marijuana users: